 Furthermore, campers should never have access to your cell phone; see pictures or videos on it, etc. Primary camp communication between staff is by two-way radio.
-Camp Sequoia does not communicate via text message during the summer due to the inherent opportunities for miscommunication given the limited message length available in that media.
+Camp Sequoia does not communicate via text message during the summer due to the inherent opportunities for miscommunication and potential key stakeholders from not being included in important messaging.